oncody/civ-board-game-2010/README.md

 * Culture Victory - Advance to the end of the culture track
 * Technology Victory - Research a level 5 technology card
 * Economic Victory - Reach 15 coins
-  * If playing with investments, invested coins do not count towards an economic victory
+  * Invested coins do not count towards an economic victory

-### Game setup
+### Game Setup
 - [ ] Agree on optional rules
 - [ ] Agree on house rules
-- [ ] Place one of each market resource token per player near the market board, returning any extras to the box
+- [ ] Place one of each market resource token per player near the market board
 - [ ] Build the wonder deck with 4 of each type of wonder with the basic ones on top

 ### Player Setup
 - [ ] Pick a civilization
-- [ ] Set your starting government
+- [ ] Set your government to your civilization's starting government
-- [ ] Learn your starting tech
+- [ ] Find your civilization's starting technology and add it to the bottom of your tech tree
 - [ ] Pick a starting social policy
 - [ ] Set economy coin dial to 0
 - [ ] Place capital
 - [ ] Gain civilization bonus
 - [ ] Set trade dial equal to trade in your city's outskirts (you'll gain trade again on the first turn)
-- [ ] Place a single army figure in your city's outskirts
+- [ ] Place a single army figure in a legal square in your city's outskirts
-- [ ] Place a single scout figure in your city's outskirts
+- [ ] Place a single scout figure in a legal square in your city's outskirts
 - [ ] Take one artillery military unit card
 - [ ] Take one infantry military unit card
 - [ ] Take one mounted military unit card

-### Optional Rules:
+### Optional Rules
-All players must agree at the start of the game whether to play with these optional rules:
 - [ ] Investment deck
 - [ ] Great person deck